clambin/tado-exporter/README.md

 ```
 # Set to true to enable debug logging
 debug: false
+# TCP port for the HTTP Server for Prometheus scraping
+port: 8080

 # Section for Prometheus exporter functionality
 exporter:
   # Enable exporter functionality
   enabled: true
-  # HTTP port for Prometheus scraping.
-Metrics are exposed on /metrics path
-  port: 8080
-  # How often the exporter should run
-  interval: 1m

 # Section for controller functionality
 controller: